DailyDAC

 CVA Certified Valuation Analyst National Association of Certified Valuation Analysts (NACVA)

-To further evaluate the qualifications of the individual’s credentials, you may wish to understand the credentialing requirements of each organization.
+To further evaluate the qualifications of the individual’s credentials, you should understand the credentialing requirements of each organization:

-Certified Business Appraiser (CBA).
 This designation is granted by the Institute of Business Appraisers (“IBA”).
-The CBA designation requires members to hold a 4-year college degree or equivalent, successfully complete at least 24 hours of coursework offered by the IBA, and complete a CBA written examination. www.go-iba.com
+The CBA designation requires members to hold a 4-year college degree (or equivalent) and successfully complete at least 24 hours of coursework offered by the IBA.
+A CBA written examination is also required.

-Certified Valuation Analyst (CVA).
-This designation is granted by the National Association of Certified Valuation Analysts (“NACVA”).
-The CVA designation requires the successful completion of a Business Valuation and Certification course, written exam and (2) years experience as a CPA. www.nacva.com.
+This designation is awarded by the National Association of Certified Valuation Analysts (“NACVA”).
+The CVA designation requires successfully completing a Business Valuation and Certification course, a written exam, and 2 years experience as a CPA.

 Pricing

-Ultimately, you will want to choose a credentialed appraiser best suited to your particular circumstances, for a cost-effective and affordable fee.
-The individual chosen should be able to clearly communicate his or her appraisal results, both orally and in a written report, including the supporting approaches and methods for the final opinion.
-Investing money in a comprehensive, professional appraisal should result in measurable economic benefit to the client, regardless of the purpose of the appraisal, that will substantially justify the fee.
+Ultimately, you will want to choose a credentialed appraiser best suited to your particular circumstances.
+The appraiser should offer a cost-effective and affordable fee.
+The individual chosen should be able to clearly communicate their appraisal results, both orally and in a written report.
+This should include the supporting approaches and methods for the final opinion.
+Investing money in a comprehensive, professional appraisal should result in measurable economic benefits to the client.
+Regardless of the purpose of the appraisal, that will substantially justify the fee.

 About Gary Lotzer